virtualstate/focus/README.md

 what to inspect source definitions of component functions.

-If there is another representation available, the `raw` accessor can be used to access it, if there is no raw representation, then that means the passed node is a raw representation itself, which is returned by default.
+If there is another representation available, the `raw` accessor can be used to access it, if there

 ```typescript jsx
 const { raw } = await import("@virtualstate/focus");